 2. Made to Order

 We’re increasingly seeing a shakeup to the “cafeteria concept” in favor of a fast-casual, made-to-order experience.
-As we worked with Centegra Health System to design their new hospital in Huntley, IL, they wanted a fresher concept for their dining room visitors.
-Gone are the tray lines and warming pans; instead guests order at the counter and pick up their completed, made-to-order meal, similar to popular fast casual retail restaurants such as Panera or Noodles &Co.
+As we worked with Northwestern Medicine Huntley Hospital to design their new hospital in Huntley, IL, they wanted a fresher concept for their dining room visitors.
+Gone are the tray lines and warming pans; instead guests order at the counter and pick up their completed, made-to-order meal, similar to popular fast casual retail restaurants such as Panera or Noodles & Co.
 Also, family and staff can place their meal orders ahead of time via a mobile app, and have their food ready when it’s convenient.

 3. It Tastes Better Outside